 Since complex data is represented through charts and graphs, the language has become an essential part of the data analysis process.

-Hadoop: An open source framework, Hadoop is used for distributed processing and distributed storage of large data sets.
+An open-source framework, Hadoop is used for distributed processing and distributed storage of large data sets.

-Hadoop is written in Java; all the modules are devised with the central assumption that hardware failures are ordinary and common and should be handled automatically in a software.
+Hadoop is written in Java; all of the modules are devised with the central assumption that hardware failures are ordinary and common and should be handled automatically by the software.

 Hadoop has opened new doors for data scientists to store and process data.
-Instead of depending on proprietary hardware and other systems to process and store data, Hadoop allows parallel distributed processing of massive amounts of data across industry standard servers that will process and store data.
-With Hadoop, there is no data that is too big.
+Instead of depending on proprietary hardware and other systems to process and store data, Hadoop allows parallel distributed processing of massive amounts of data across industry-standard servers that will process and store data.
+With Hadoop, no data is too big.

-For more information on these programming languages, or any other programming languages that are important to a data scientist, feel free download the eBook, ‘Top Programming Languages for a Data Scientist’.
+For more information on these programming languages, or any other programming languages that are important to a data scientist, feel free to download the eBook, ‘Top Programming Languages for a Data Scientist.’